Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

 #pro-con(
   name: "Traction",
   image: image("brainstorm-wheel-types/TractionWheel.excalidraw.svg", height: 12em),
-  description: [Traction],
+  description: [TRaction wheels are the simplest wheel type in VEX, composed of a frame and rubber surrounding that frame.],
   pros: [
     - *High Traction* - Traction wheels are designed to maximize grip on the surface
     - *Stability* - Traction wheels contribute to the stability of the robot, especially at higher speeds or during rapid acceleration and deceleration.
     - *Pushing Power* - well-suited for applications that require the robot to exert pushing or pulling forces ],
   cons: [
-    - *Limited Maneuverability* - Traction wheels are typically designed for straightforward movement
+    - *Limited Maneuverability* - Traction wheels are designed for straightforward movement
     - *Wheel Scrubbing* - Traction wheels in a tank drive configuration may experience wheel scrubbing during turns, causing excessive wears
   ],
 )